luizrcb/disposition-initiative/README.md

 ## Features

-- Automatically groups tokens by their disposition (friendly, neutral, secret and hostile).
+- Automatically groups tokens by their disposition (friendly, neutral, secret, and hostile).
 - Randomly selects a token from each group to roll initiative.
 - Applies the result to all tokens in that group.
+- Module setting to reroll group initiatives at the start of each new round.
+- Module setting to choose whether players are grouped with friendly tokens.
 - Lightweight and easy to use — no extra setup required.

 ## How To

-1) Select all tokens you want to roll initiative.
-You don't need to create the encounter beforehand.
+1. Select all tokens you want to roll initiative for.
+You don’t need to create the encounter beforehand.
+   - If the encounter is already created and tokens have been added to the combat tracker, you don’t need to select them on the scene canvas.
-2) Click the Disposition Initiative button in the Token Controls menu (or press down the key shortcut `g`).
+2. Click the **Disposition Initiative** button in the Token Controls menu (or press the `G` shortcut key — note that this shortcut won’t work once the active encounter has already started).

 ## Changelog